 So I will provide you with the average cost of a few typical homes with two of the different types of shingle roofs and two of the different metal roofs with both a cheap roof and a valuable roof.

-For a standing seam metal roof on a home with 2 straight sides and no chimneys or skylights, the average cost for a valuable roof system is $27,000 and for a the same home done with a cheap roof is $23,500.
+For a standing seam metal roof on a home with 2 straight sides and no chimneys or skylights, the average cost for a valuable roof system is $27,000 and for the same home done with a cheap roof, the average cost is $23,500.

-Now that you have learned the difference between cheap vs. valuable roofing and you're ready to save yourself time and aggravation, our family here at RoofCrafters Roofing is available to help save you the headaches.
-Having installed 1000’s of valuable roofs for homeowners in South Carolina, Georgia and Florida.
-And our history of doing roofs the right way will ensure that you get the best value for your hard earned money.
+Now that you have learned the difference between cheap vs. valuable roofing.
+And if you're ready to save yourself time and aggravation, our family here at RoofCrafters Roofing is available to help save you the headaches.
+Having installed thousands of valuable roofs for homeowners in South Carolina, Georgia, and Florida.
+Our history of doing roofs the right way will ensure that you get the best value for your hard-earned money.